ismaelc/ConcurHackathon/README.md

 --
 All app integrations with Concur can be found in the [App Center](https://www.concur.com/en-us/app-center).
 Below are just two examples that would hopefully give you an idea on what to build:

+- [Challengepost](http://challengepost.com/software/built-with/concur) lists Concur API integrations from previous hackathons.
+Definitely worth checking out!

  - [TravelText](https://www.concur.com/en-us/partners/transaction-capture/traveltext) - TravelText allows you to text your expenses right into Concur.
 No more paper receipts and Excel sheet mayhem!
 Check out their video demo [here](https://www.youtube.com/watch?v=sxY_PO-QKZ0).

  - [Trover](https://www.concur.com/en-us/app-center/listing/nDhf34TiiC9RCocFM2xViin5c/Trover) - it's travel photography + business travel integration in one great app.
 Quoting from this [article](http://skift.com/2013/07/25/travel-photography-app-trover-secures-2-5-million-in-funding-from-concur/#/0), what they get for integrating with Concur is *"being able to tap into Concur’s experience, knowledge and “great visibility into travel patterns”"*.

-[Challengepost](http://challengepost.com/software/built-with/concur) also lists Concur API integrations from previous hackathons.
-Definitely worth checking out!

 [Back to Top](#addl)